MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/create-and-deploy-custom-entity-extractors.md

 7. On the Edit Managed Property page, edit the settings under **Custom entity extraction**.
 Select the custom entity extraction dictionary that you have imported, and then click **OK**.

 After the next full crawl has completed, the custom entity extractor is enabled.
 The original managed property content is saved unchanged in the search index.
-In addition, depending on the type of custom entity extractor you have enabled, the extracted entities are copied to one or more of the following managed properties:WordCustomRefiner1, WordCustomRefiner2, WordCustomRefiner3, WordCustomRefiner4, WordCustomRefiner5WordExactCustomRefinerWordPartCustomRefiner1, WordPartCustomRefiner2, WordPartCustomRefiner3.
-WordPartCustomRefiner4, WordPartCustomRefiner5WordPartExactCustomRefinerThese managed properties are automatically configured to be searchable, queryable, retrievable, sortable and refinable.
+In addition, depending on the type of custom entity extractor you have enabled, the extracted entities are copied to one or more of the following managed properties: WordCustomRefiner1, WordCustomRefiner2, WordCustomRefiner3, WordCustomRefiner4, WordCustomRefiner5, WordExactCustomRefiner, WordPartCustomRefiner1, WordPartCustomRefiner2, WordPartCustomRefiner3, WordPartCustomRefiner4, WordPartCustomRefiner5, WordPartExactCustomRefiner.
+These managed properties are automatically configured to be searchable, queryable, retrievable, sortable and refinable.

 ## Configure a refiner in the Web Part
 <a name="proc4"> </a>